yashmadan123/mslearn-openai/Instructions/Labs/01-GettingStarted-V2.md

      ![Start Your Azure Journey](../media/sc900-image(3).png)

-In this hands-on lab, you'll provision the Azure OpenAI Service and deploy the GPT-35-Turbo model, utilizing Azure OpenAI Studio to experiment with prompts and parameters for advanced natural language processing and code generation.
+In this hands-on lab, you'll provision the Azure OpenAI Service and deploy the GPT-35-Turbo model, using Azure OpenAI Studio to configure your application and test its capabilities for natural language processing and code generation.

 ### Support Contact
 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
 We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.